 Diageo’s QR-code connected whisky bottle, for example when scanned by a smartphone, can conveniently serve the consumer promotional offers such as discount on a future purchase, provide suggested cocktail recipes, and supply exclusive content.
 Ads can then be served to the consumer according to their needs and product usage, enabling highly-targeted ads at a contextually relevant time.

 4) Rich Customer Data

 Direct access to customer data has often been a challenge for CPG brands.
 Historically they have sold through retailers, limiting their ability to capture deep transactional data.
-Yet with digitalized products, the link between a specific customer and a specific package means that every exchange can be attributed to a particular customer – thus generating a lot of valuable data on each and every consumer’s behaviour.
+Yet with digitized products, the link between a specific customer and a specific package means that every exchange can be attributed to a particular customer – thus generating a lot of valuable data on each and every consumer’s behaviour.

-Digitalized products are able to provide granular data on consumer spending patterns, behaviour and the most influential touch-points.
+Digitized products are able to provide granular data on consumer spending patterns, behaviour and the most influential touch-points.
 Gaining such detailed insight in real-time has powerful applications.
 Campaigns can be fine-tuned for better results, content tailored for maximum impact, or consumers targeted with relevant promotions to increase conversion rates.

 How brands use the rivers of data feeding in from smart packaging will lead to inevitable questions about privacy and security.
 Brands need a transparent approach to how they’re using data and ensure there is a clear value exchange.
 Consumers will need to feel they’re receiving something both tangible and relevant as a reward, in exchange for sharing their information.

 Trust and transparency are the top brand values in the digital economy.
 Because consumers now have higher expectations of brands — around how the brand enhances their lives, their community and society – brand marketing should be open about topics that have a broader societal impact: the environment, community and supply chains.